Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 1. Determine the `tenantId` of the signed-in user.
 2. Redirect the user to the correct `/adminconsent` endpoint (which is why you need the `tenantId`).

-A call to the `/adminconsent` endpoint looks like the following:
+In your app, to send a tenant admin to the `/adminconsent` endpoint you would construct a URL as explained below:

 ```HTML
     // Line breaks are for legibility only.